-It is recommended that a diamond drill program be carried out in order to drill test the soil and rock geochemical anomalies (Figures 29 and 30).
+A diamond drill program has been recommended to be carried out in order to drill test the soil and rock geochemical anomalies (Figures 29 and 30).
 These are drill ready targets based on the historic geological exploration.
-In addition, it is recommended that follow-up geological work be
+In addition, it was recommended that follow-up geological work be carried out over the anomalies and that rock litho-geochemistry be completed on the southern portion of the project area.